RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 ## Input: Optional arguments<a name="lfinpopt"></a>

-The checkbox "Include mapping after Raster preparation" provides the optional automated [mapping of results](#outmaps).\
+The checkbox "Include mapping after Raster preparation" provides the optional automated [mapping of results](#outmaps).<br/>
 The checkbox "Apply wildcard Raster to spatially confine analysis" can be checked to use a *Condition*'s `wild.tif` Raster for spatial limitation of the results.
-This application makes sense for example if the wildcard Raster contains particular land parcels, where the owner wants to foster habitat enhancement.\
+This application makes sense for example if the wildcard Raster contains particular land parcels, where the owner wants to foster habitat enhancement.<br/>
-The checkbox "Apply habitat matching" provides the option of habitat matching to regions where the habitat suitability index is low (<0.5, see explanations in the [SHArC][6] module.\
+The checkbox "Apply habitat matching" provides the option of habitat matching to regions where the habitat suitability index is low (<0.5, see explanations in the [SHArC][6] module.<br/>
-Switching between unit systems (U.S. customary or SI - metric) is possible via the drop-down menu "Units"; please note that the unit system needs to be consistent with all input Raster files.\
+Switching between unit systems (U.S. customary or SI - metric) is possible via the drop-down menu "Units"; please note that the unit system needs to be consistent with all input Raster files.<br/>
 [Manning\'s *n*][manningsn] (in s/m<sup>1/3</sup>) is used in the grain mobility analysis ([Angular boulder feature descriptions](River-design-features)) to determine shear velocity that acts on grains.
 The default value is 0.0473934 s/m<sup>1/3</sup> (the GUI only shows the first three decimal places), which corresponds to a global optimum in the sample case (gravel-cobble bed river).
 Even if the unit system is set to U.S. customary, Manning's *n* is defined in the GUI in SI-metric units (an internal conversion factor of *k* = 1.49 (i.e., *n* / *k* is automatically applied for U.S. customary unit settings).
 The logfiles (produced during the program execution) will state the applied Manning's *n* value if used.

 ## Run<a name="lfrungui"></a>

 Once all inputs are defined, click on "Run" (drop-down menu) and "Verify settings" to ensure the consistency of the settings (the window will freeze for some seconds).
-After successful verification, the selected options change to green font.\
+After successful verification, the selected options change to green font.<br/>
 The "Run" drop-down menu provides the following functions:

 -   `Raster Maker` prepares lifespan and design Rasters in the directory `RiverArchitect/LifespanDesign/Output/Rasters/CONDITION/`

--   `Map Maker` prepares project maps and *PDF* assemblies in the directory `RiverArchitect/02_Maps/CONDITION/`;\
+-   `Map Maker` prepares project maps and *PDF* assemblies in the directory `RiverArchitect/02_Maps/CONDITION/`;<br/>
-	Before running `Map Maker`, ensure that the correct background image (`01_Conditions/CONDITION/back.tif`) is linked in the project template file `RiverArchitect/02_Maps/templates/river_template.aprx`.\
+	Before running `Map Maker`, ensure that the correct background image (`01_Conditions/CONDITION/back.tif`) is linked in the project template file `RiverArchitect/02_Maps/templates/river_template.aprx`.<br/>
 	 	The mapping extents can be modified using the [`mapping.inp` input file](Signposts#inpmap) and the [[Mapping]] Wiki explains how the symbology, layouts and other extent settings may be modified.

 Either "Run" option causes a run confirmation window popping up and clicking "OK" calls the analysis, which will run in the background Python window and it freezes the GUI windows.
-Running the `Raster Maker` may take 0.1 to 10 hours, depending on the input Raster size, feature set and habitat matching options.\
+Running the `Raster Maker` may take 0.1 to 10 hours, depending on the input Raster size, feature set and habitat matching options.<br/>
-After the analysis, the GUI unfreezes and a new button invites to read the logfiles with run information, as well as error and warning messages that may have occurred during the analysis.\
+After the analysis, the GUI unfreezes and a new button invites to read the logfiles with run information, as well as error and warning messages that may have occurred during the analysis.<br/>
 Alternatively, the lifespan mapping functions can be imported in other *Python* applications (without the GUI) as described in the following [Alternative Run options](#lfrun).

 ## Alternative run options<a name="lfrun"></a>